Gilbert du Motier, Marquis de Lafayette: Second voyage to America

 On his return, Lafayette found the American cause at a low ebb, rocked by several military defeats, especially in the south.
 Lafayette was greeted in Boston with enthusiasm, seen as "a knight in shining armor from the chivalric past, come to save the nation".
 He journeyed southwest and on 10 May 1780 had a joyous reunion with Washington at Morristown, New Jersey.
 The general and his officers were delighted to hear that the large French force promised to Lafayette would be coming to their aid.
 Washington, aware of Lafayette's popularity, had him write (with Alexander Hamilton to correct his spelling) to state officials to urge them to provide more troops and provisions to the Continental Army.
 This bore fruit in the coming months, as Lafayette awaited the arrival of the French fleet.
 However, when the fleet arrived, there were fewer men and supplies than expected, and Rochambeau decided to wait for reinforcements before seeking battle with the British.
-This was unsatisfactory to Lafayette, who proposed a grandiose schemes for the taking of New York City and other areas, and Rochambeau briefly refused to receive Lafayette until the young man apologized.
+This was unsatisfactory to Lafayette, who proposed grandiose schemes for the taking of New York City and other areas, and Rochambeau briefly refused to receive Lafayette until the young man apologized.
 Washington counseled the marquis to be patient.

 That summer Washington placed Lafayette in charge of a division of troops.
-The marquis spent lavishly on his command, which patrolled Northern New Jersey and adjacent New York State.
+The marquis spent lavishly on his command, which patrolled North Jersey and adjacent New York state.
 Lafayette saw no significant action, and in November, Washington disbanded the division, sending the soldiers back to their state regiments.
 The war continued badly for the Americans, with most battles in the south going against them, and General Benedict Arnold abandoning them for the British side.

-Lafayette spent the first part of the winter of 1780–81 in Philadelphia, where the American Philosophical Society elected him its first foreign member.
+Lafayette spent the first part of the winter of 1780–1781 in Philadelphia, where the American Philosophical Society elected him its first foreign member.
 Congress asked him to return to France to lobby for more men and supplies, but Lafayette refused, sending letters instead.